velara3/Radii8/README.md

 Roadmap:
  - http://www.radii8.com/blog/?page_id=2

-This release is under Apache 2.0 license.
-It is also under WTFPL license.
+This release is Apache 2.0 license.
+It is also a WTFPL-2.0 license.